com-480-data-visualization/com-480-project-lcelo/README.md

 Data has been produced to be quickly usable so it has been well cleaned even if sometimes we can feel the lack of data and inconsistency over columns (not all rows contains all features).

-We would also like to use APIs to provide real-time data (as much as possible) for some of the visualizations:
+We would also like to use APIs to provide real-time data (as much as possible) for some of the vizualizations:
 1. API per country: https://rapidapi.com/collection/coronavirus-covid-19
 2. API (35$ a month or web scraping):  https://www.worldometers.info/coronavirus/